 You can look for jobs using Universal Jobmatch.
 Register to save job searches, upload your CV and set up email alerts.

 Find out what benefits you can get and how to claim.

 Benefits - Citizens Advice Scotland

 Get on top of your budgeting after a drop in income.

 Get tips on keeping up debt repayments.

-Managing debts if you've lost your job – the Money Advice Service
+Managing debts if you've lost your job – Money Helper

 Create a personalised action plan to help you look after your money.

 Money Talk Team

 The Money Talk Team service offers free money and debt advice.